1lch2/sd-webui-torrigate-captioner/README.md

 GGUF Models: [DraconicDragon/ToriiGate-0.5-GGUF](https://huggingface.co/DraconicDragon/ToriiGate-0.5-GGUF)

+> The Q4_K_M quantized GGUF model is recommended, as it is relatively VRAM-friendly.

 ## Features

 - **Connect to Local LLMs:** Configure and connect to a running `llama-server` (e.g., from `llama.cpp`) to run multimodal models for image captioning locally.